-It’s vital you think about your water demands before starting your van build or buying a pre-loved camper.
-Retro fitting a water system would be a pain in the butt!
+You must think about your water demands before starting your van build or buying a pre-loved camper.
+Retrofitting a water system would be a pain in the butt!

 Take a look at this post on our campervan water system design to see how we’re set up.

 Filling our tanks with fresh, clean drinking water is one of our regular chores.
 We find free potable water at campsites, tourist information offices, fuel stations and sometimes at supermarkets.

 If you plan to live in your van year-round, in both hot and cold climes, you’ll need a way to keep warm or cool, depending on the season.